jerlendds/osintbuddy/README.md

 ## [↑](#introducing-osintbuddy)Contributing

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.
 But if you'd like to make a significant change to this project or the `osintbuddy-plugins` project, please first [create an issue](https://github.com/jerlendds/osintbuddy/issues/new?assignees=jerlendds&labels=Type%3A+Suggestion&projects=&template=feature.md&title=%5BFEATURE+REQUEST%5D+Your_feature_request_here) or open a contributor post on the [forum](https://forum.osintbuddy.com/c/osintbuddy-contributors/11) to get feedback before spending too much time.
 We don't want you to invest your time on changes we are already working on.
+Also, for details on how to get up and running with the project you can check out [CONTRIBUTING.md](./.github/CONTRIBUTING.md).
+If you want to contribute directly please ensure you agree with the [CONTRIBUTOR_AGREEMENT.md](./.github/CONTRIBUTOR_AGREEMENT.md), in short, we want to ensure you're okay with your changes being licensed under the AGPLv3.

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/add-core-feature`)